Ford E-Transit electric van review (2025)

 Independent rear suspension

-This composure is helped by the rear suspension, which has been completely reengineered following the need to accommodate the drive motor between the back wheels.
+This composure is helped by the rear suspension, which has been completely reengineered as a result of the need to accommodate the drive motor between the back wheels.

-Not only is there a chunky new rear subframe assembly, you also get independent coil springs in place of the diesel’s live axle and leaf spring setup.
+Not only is there a bespoke chunky rear subframe assembly, you also get independent coil springs in place of the diesel’s live axle and leaf spring setup.

 Combine this notably improved ability to handle bumps with the reduced centre of gravity created by the position of the battery pack beneath the load floor, and you’ve got a crisp, nimble-feeling large van that’s very surefooted and doesn’t roll around too much in the turns.